 Wendy Wunder said, ‘The magic thing about home is while it feels good to leave, it feels even better to come back.’
 This feels especially true for all of us living in the coastal-area towns of southern Maine.
 Striking just the right balance of rural and almost-urban, the communities are each a perfect mix of quaint and modern.
 More than a dozen sandy beaches stretch out across the 5 southern most towns in Maine and in addition to coastal views, you’ll find historical districts, pristine state parks, extensive walking and biking trails, and downtown squares full of locally-owned shops and restaurants.

 Right over the border to tax-free New Hampshire, South Berwick is one of the fastest growing communities in southern Maine.
 Local markets, summer festivals, antique shops, walking trails, farm-to-table restaurants, and convenient access to Maine's beaches are just a few of the reasons these towns are experiencing such significant growth - especially with new construction homes.

 15 minutes to beaches and the city centers of York and Kittery, the small town of North Berwick is home to about 5,000 residents.
 It's the perfect place for privacy and quiet while still within close proximity to amenities and commuter routes.

-Founded in 1643, Wells is the third-oldest town in Maine.
-You'll find more than 7 miles of beaches to explore and iconic landmarks and restaurants.
+Less than a 20 minute drive from the New Hampshire state line, Wells is the third-oldest town in Maine.
+Here, you’ll find more than 7 miles of beaches, iconic landmarks and restaurants.

 Known as the gateway to Maine, this southern coastal town is a tourist destination known for its beaches, parks, delicious eateries and outlet shopping.
 Home to the Portsmouth Naval Shipyard, it is conveniently located right over the New Hampshire border (just a 15 minute walk!)